cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

   In the case of `AVIF` and `WebP` use, 96-97% of viewers are supported, for those with older legacy browsers or devices, fallback to original `PNG` or `JPG` formats.

-  I've written a Ruby plugin[^7] for my website to do just that(it's open-sourced, you can see my whole website in GitHub[^8]) and added more arguments for more control.
+  I've written a Ruby plugin[^7] for my website to do just that and added more arguments for more control.
+It's open-sourced, you can see my whole website in GitHub[^8].

 <br>